The Dental need in Liberia

 By 2022, the time was ripe to further the original vision for the clinic for dental training by developing a formal two year Dental Therapy Practitioner training course.
 The school was launched in October 2022 and in June 2024 we hope to be graduating our first seven Dental Therapy Practitioner (DTP) graduates.

-• They will be licenced by the Liberia Medical and Dental Council.
+- They will be licensed by the Liberia Medical and Dental Council.

 There are currently 15 students in training.
 In addition to the first 7 students due to quality in June 2024, a second group of 8 students started in October 2023 and are due to qualify in June 2025.